 Breast reconstruction with flap surgery

-Breast reconstruction is a surgical procedure that restores shape to your breast after a mastectomy — surgery that removes your breast tissue to treat or prevent breast cancer.
-Breast reconstruction with flap surgery is a type of breast reconstruction that involves taking a section of tissue from one area of your body — most often your abdomen — and relocating it to create a new breast mound.
+Breast reconstruction is a surgical procedure that restores shape to your breast after a mastectomy — surgery that removes your breast to treat or prevent breast cancer.
+Breast reconstruction with flap surgery involves taking a section of tissue from one area of your body — most often your abdomen — and relocating it to create a new breast mound.

 Breast reconstruction with flap surgery is a major procedure and carries with it the possibility of significant complications, including: